LorenzoPiombini/Database/README.md

 now you have all library installed and you can use the isam.db program, or use the commands GET, LIST, FILE, DEL, DELa and KEYS to create files.

-if you want to delate the commands and the isab.db program just run
+if you want to delete the commands and the isab.db program just run the following command, inside the repo folder.

 ```plaintext
 sudo make clean
 ```

-inside the repo folder.

 ## How It Works